eslint/eslint/docs/src/extend/languages.md

 * `lineStart` - either 0 or 1 to indicate how the AST represents the first line in the file.
 ESLint uses this to correctly display error locations.
 * `columnStart` - either 0 or 1 to indicate how the AST represents the first column in the file.
 ESLint uses this to correctly display error locations.
 * `nodeTypeKey` - the name of the property that indicates the node type (usually `"type"` or `"kind"`).
 * `validateLanguageOptions(languageOptions)` - validates language options for the language.
 This method is expected to throw a validation error when an expected language option doesn't have the correct type or value.
 Unexpected language options should be silently ignored and no error should be thrown.
-This method is required eve if the language doesn't specify any options.
+This method is required even if the language doesn't specify any options.
 * `parse(file, context)` - parses the given file into an AST or CST, and can also include additional values meant for use in rules.
 Called internally by ESLint.
 * `createSourceCode(file, parseResult, context)` - creates a `SourceCode` object.
 Call internally by ESLint after `parse()`, and the second argument is the exact return value from `parse()`.